Copyright © Media Law International 2020. All Rights Reserved.

 Dentons acts for clients including Modern Times Group, Sripps Networks Interactive and Sony.
 In highlighted work the firm advised OSN on its bid for the media rights for the Middle East and North Africa region to international cricket matches, organised by the International Cricket Council for the period 2015-2023.
 Lawyers also assist clients with intellectual property, data protection, sector-related tax and regulation.

 expanded its practice with the hire of Andrew Stephenson who joined from Carter-Ruck and brings exceptional expertise in the area of defamation.
-The firm’s media division is managed by Laurence Gilmore who specialises in all areas of music litigation.
+The firm’s media division is managed by Christopher Hutchings who specialises in all areas of music litigation.
 Lawyers advise on film, television, digital media and handle complex litigation.

 Howard Kennedy has an unwavering reputation for its industry specialisation.
 The firm’s media and entertainment practice is under the management of astute practitioner Mark Stephens whose areas of expertise include defamation, privacy, freedom of information and litigation.
 Lawyers advise on comparative law and regulation, data protection, copyright, licensing compliance and publishing agreements.